Mahesh99akula/web-application/README.md

 # web-application
 ## Objective:
-Create a basic web application that allows users to input data, validate it, store it in a database, retrieve it, and display it in a table format.
+Creating a basic web application that allows users to input data, validate it, store it in a database, retrieve it, and display it in a table format.
 ## Requirements:
 ### 1.Programming Language:choosing javascript, html and php programming